outlearn-content/outlearn-olp-spec/olp-spec.md

 # Outlearn Package

+> THIS IS A DRAFT DOCUMENT - WE WELCOME FEEDBACK AS THIS FORMAT EVOLVES - CURRENT AS OF April 17, 2015

-An Outlearn Package, or *OLP* is a directory containing learning content and packaged assets (i.e. assets uploaded directly along with your package) for import into the Outlearn learning catalog.
+An Outlearn Package, or *OLP* is a directory containing learning content and packaged assets (i.e. assets like video or images uploaded directly along with your package) for import into the Outlearn learning catalog.

-At a top-level, an OLP directory contains an *outlearn.json* file which describes a learning module, along with any sub-module definitions and assets like video files, images, code snippets, markdown content, or other supported Outlearn asset types.
+At the top-level, an OLP directory must contain an `outlearn.json` file which describes a learning module, references the markdown files for the content of each section, and declares assets like video files, images, code snippets, markdown content, or other supported Outlearn asset types.

 The OLP format aims to:

-1. Make it easy to author developer learning content in your native tools, and confidently import to Outlearn where it can be discovered and consumed.
+1. Make it easy to author developer learning content in your native tools, and confidently import to Outlearn where it can be discovered and consumed in an effective learning environment.
 2. Provide a simple format into which existing content can be programmatically transformed, making it convenient to migrate existing learning materials from diverse sources into Outlearn-compatible modules.

 ### A note on OLM (Outlearn Markdown)

-A lightweight alternative to OLP exists in the form of Outlearn Markdown (*OLM*).
+A lightweight, single-file alternative to OLP exists in the form of Outlearn Markdown (*OLM*).
 For many short, simple modules of learning content, OLM may be a preferred authoring format.
 [Read the full OLM specification](https://github.com/outlearn-content/outlearn-olm-spec/blob/master/olm-spec.md)

 ## Basic OLP Structure

 An OLP directory must contain an `outlearn.json` manifest file at its root.
 The basic structure includes
 * metadata about the module
-* a `sections` array, describing the various sections of content that will appear in the table of contents, and against which learners will track progress through a module.
+* a `sections` array, describing the various sections of content, which creates the table of contents
-* an `assets` array, which provides an identifier for each bundled asset, so it can be referenced in Markdown section content where those assets are to be displayed
+* an `assets` array, which declares an identifier for each packaged asset, so it can be referenced in Markdown section content where those assets are to be displayed

 A very simple `outlearn.json` file: